Exercise Dos and Don'ts During Pregnancy

-Probably, although you should clear it with your OB just to make sure.
-For most women, exercise during pregnancy is not only safe, it’s highly recommended — especially if you’ve already been working out.
-A few basic dos and don’ts:
+For most women, exercise during pregnancy is not only safe, it’s highly recommended—especially if you’ve already been working out.
+But now that you’re expecting, there are some activities you should avoid—so clear your routine with your ob-gyn just to be sure.
+Here are a few basic dos and don’ts:

 Drink plenty of water